 May 2020 Dome of the Month

 Daniel and Kerry Branagan use their 26′ Growing Dome a little differently than most.
 Instead of growing food or flowers, their greenhouse is filled with beautiful lush succulents of all shapes and sizes.
-Kerry’s love for succulents came about as a child at her grandmas when she saw her first hen and chick succulent.
+Kerry’s love for succulent plants came about as a child at her grandmas when she saw her first hen and chick succulent.
 She was fascinated by it.

 Their Growing Dome Journey